MVDB0110/CTFd-Kubernetes/GETTING-STARTED.md

 - Container Image
 - Registry Secret

 The container image is the image which will be used as deployment image.
 The prebuild container image for the deployment image is: "mvdb0110/helm:latest".
-If you want to build this image yourself, use the following link [CTFd-Kubernetes-container](https://github.com/MVDB0110/CTFd-kubernetes-container).
+If you want to build this image yourself, use the following link [CTFd-Kubernetes-container](https://github.com/MVDB0110/CTFd-kubernetes-container). <br />

 The registry secret is a base 64 representation of the .dockerconfigjson file.
 The exact structure can be read in the Kubernetes documentation.
 The structure used by the developer is:

 ```Bash